gatsbyjs/homepage-starters/docs/readme-template.md

 1. **Open the source code and start editing**

-## Deployment
+## Deploy your site

-Once your content model and data are available in :var[cms], deploy your site to [Gatsby Cloud](https://gatsbyjs.com/products/cloud):
+Once your content is available in :var[cms], deploy your site to [Gatsby Cloud](https://gatsbyjs.com/products/cloud):

 :link[deploynow]{text="Deploy to Gatsby"}